Most Popular Posts

-There are over 700 articles posted on this blog, on subjects ranging from John Ashcroft to Mark Zuckerberg.
+There are nearly 900 articles posted on this blog, on subjects ranging from John Ashcroft to Mark Zuckerberg.
 Some have been discussed by The New York Times, The Atlantic, or Vanity Fair.
-Some have been referenced by the Wall Street Journal Law Blog or the Harvard Law School Forum on Corporate Governance.
+Some have been referenced by the Wall Street Journal Law Blog or the Harvard Law School Forum on Corporate Governance, some have prompted reports by Reuters and the Associated Press, and some have been cited in law review articles written by sitting judges.
 Some have attracted comments from the very people the posts are about.
+This blog has also won awards from legal publishers like Lexis-Nexis and the American Bar Association’s magazine, the ABA Journal.

-If you’re here, liked what you read, and are looking for more, you could read the Archives directly, try browsing through some of the more popular categories and tags, like Personal Injury, Medical Malpractice, Consumer Protection, Intellectual Property, The Business of Law, Contingent Fee Litigation, Legal Malpractice, Automobile Accidents, Tips For Law Students, Civil Rights, Brain Food, Special Comment, Complex Litigation, Ashcroft v.
+If you’re here, liked what you read, and are looking for more, you could read the Archives directly, try browsing through some of the more popular categories and tags.
+I’ve written a lot about issues like Tort Reform, Defensive Medicine, Legal Writing, Lawyer Marketing, Junk Science, Sanctions in Civil Litigation, and the Supreme Court.
+Some of my posts are also archived into categories like Personal Injury, Medical Malpractice, Consumer Protection, Intellectual Property, The Business of Law, Contingent Fee Litigation, Legal Malpractice, Automobile Accidents, Tips For Law Students, Civil Rights, Brain Food, Special Comment, Complex Litigation, Ashcroft v.
 Iqbal, Business Lawsuits, or Whistleblower Litigation.
-I’ve also written several times about issues like Tort Reform, Defensive Medicine, Legal Writing, Lawyer Marketing, Junk Science, and the Supreme Court.
+I’ve also written several times about

 Articles on legal issues in the news: